-- (8) In the Maternal and Newborn Health module, verify that the answer to MN7 is properly used in the filter before MN9.
-If the response to MN7 is 2 or greater, then MN9 through MN11 must be blank.
-Likewise, if the answer to MN7 is less than 2, then MN9 through MN11 must have information.
-If MN10 applies, verify that MN9 must have information. - (9) In the Maternal and Newborn Health module, if other answers are provided for MN2 and MN17, verify that answers were clearly specified.
-Also for MN22, check that the appropriate code was circled before the weight of the child in kilograms. - (10) In the Contraceptive Use module, make sure that CP1 is completed and that the skip instruction was used.
-If the woman is currently pregnant (CP1 = 1), CP2 and CP3 must be blank.
+- (7) Check the information in CM11 of the Child Mortality module to make certain there is a child born during the 2 years before the survey (even if the child has since died), in which case the child must be properly identified in CM12.
+If the respondent has had no births during the 2 years before the survey, the Tetanus Toxoid and the Maternal and Newborn Health modules must be blank. - (8) In the Tetanus Toxoid module, verify that the answer to TT3 is properly used in the filter before TT5.
+If the response to TT3 is 2 or greater, then TT5 through TT8 must be blank.
+Likewise, if the answer to TT3 is less than 2, then TT5 through TT8 must have information.
+If TT6 applies, verify that either TT7 or TT8 must have information. - (9) In the Maternal and Newborn Health module, if other answers are provided for MN2 and MN7, verify that answers were clearly specified.
+Also for MN11, check that the appropriate code was circled before the weight of the child in kilograms.

+- (10) In the Marriage/Union module, verify that MA1 to MA8 are completed and that the skip instructions were used.
+If the woman is not in a union (MA1 = 3), MA2 must be blank.
+MA3 and MA4 only apply to women not in union (MA1=3).
+However, MA4 must be blank if MA3 = 3.
+MA8 must have a response when either month or year of marriage/union is not known (MA6 = 9998). - (11) In the Contraceptive Use module, make sure that CP1 is completed and that the skip instruction was used.
+If the woman is currently pregnant (CP = 1), CP2 and CP3 must be blank.
 CP3 must also be blank when the woman indicated no use of contraception (CP2 = 2).
-If the answer to CP3 is 'Other', verify that the method is clearly specified in the space provided. - (11) In the Marriage/Union module, verify that MA1 to MA9 are completed and that the skip instructions were used.
-If the woman is not in a union (MA1 = 3), MA2 must be blank.
-MA5 and MA6 only apply to women not in union (MA1=3).
-However, MA6 must be blank if MA5 = 3.
-MA9 must have a response when either month or year of marriage/union is not known (MA8 = 9998).
+If the answer to CP3 is 'Other', verify that the method is clearly specified in the space provided.